tt33415366/vim-customizations/README.md

 			readability-function-cognitive-complexity: IgnoreMacros # Options for specific check

 ```
+- `–--` delimits fragments

+  Each file can contain multiple fragments separated by `---` lines.
+(This is only useful if the fragments have different `If` conditions).

 - The detailed `.clangd` configurations can be found [here](https://clangd.llvm.org/config).

 - The detailed clang-tidy checks can be found [here](https://clangd.llvm.org/config.html#clangtidy).